 Brushing and flossing every day are crucial to good oral health.
 Brushing your teeth removes food and plaque that get stuck between your teeth.
 It is important to choose a soft-bristled toothbrush and to brush gently.
 Brushing too hard can damage the gums.
 Flossing removes plaque and food that get stuck between your teeth and along the gum line.
 It is important to floss daily and to floss gently.

 Avoid brushing and flossing aggressively.
 This can cause gums to bleed.
-Bleeding gums are an early sign of gum disease, so be sure to check with your dentist if your gums are bleeding.
+Bleeding gums are an early sign of gum disease, so be sure to check with your dentist in Mesa, AZ if your gums are bleeding.

 To keep your teeth healthy, you must brush and floss them every day.
 Your toothbrush should be replaced every three months, and your floss should be replaced as you use it.
 For optimal oral health, we recommend the use of an antimicrobial mouth rinse.